cozis/c2html/README.md

 ```sh
 c2html --input file.c --output file.html
 ```
 which will read `file.c` and generate `file.html`.
 To know more, you can always run `c2html --help`.
+If the input and/or the output aren't provided, then `stdin` and `stdout` are used.

 ### --style
 The HTML comes with no styling.
 If you want to apply a CSS to it, you can provide to `c2html` a style file using the `--style` option followed by the name of the file.